NabiKAZ/Instagram-API-wiki/Home.md

 Example: [uploadAlbum.php](https://github.com/mgp25/Instagram-API/blob/master/examples/uploadAlbum.php)

-## Adding tags to a media
+## Adding usertags to a media

-If you want to remove any user from a media, add them to `removed`.
+If you want to add user tags, put them in the `in` array.
+If you want to remove a user from the media, add them to `removed` instead.

 ```php
 $captionText = 'This is a test';